How to Rank Average in Excel (4 Common Scenarios)

 output

 If you observe the result you will see the formula gives the rank of the number 84 as 5.
 The number 84 appears three times.
 The previous number in the descending order is 87 whose rank is 3 and the next number in the descending order is 69 whose rank is 7.
-So, the three 84 occupy the 4th, 5th and 6th position.
+So, the three 84 occupy the 4th, 5th, and 6th positions.
 The average of these positions is 5th.
 So, the RANK.AVG function assigns the rank 5 for all the three 84.

-3. Rank in Ascending Order
+3. Ranking in Ascending Order Using RANK-AVERAGE

 With the RANK.AVG function you can get the rank of the numbers of a list in ascending order.